-According to CNBC, high-net-worth households hold over half their wealth in retirement accounts.
-Given the prevalence of these types of funds, it is vital to understand them so you can reach a settlement that won’t backfire on you down the road.
+According to CNBC, high-net-worth households hold over half their wealth in IRAS and 401(k)s.
+Given the prevalence of retirement accounts, it is vital to understand them so you can reach a settlement that meets your short-term and long-term needs.

 Framework for Understanding Retirement Accounts